brooth/jeta-site/mysite/home/markdown/multi-modules.md

     }

 By default, the implementation is provided by itself.
-In *MetaHelper*, instead of creating `AppScope` we're looking up its implementation.
+In *MetaHelper* instead of creating `AppScope` we're looking for its implementation.

     :::java
     public class MetaHelper {